olincollege/twitter-vs-stock/README.md

 # twitter-vs-stock
 Exploring the correlation between tweets of CEOs and their stock value.
 The full process can be followed in main.ipynb

+Note: Running cells in snscrape working as of submission deadline.
+Ensure snscrape is updated to cover updates to twitter backend.
+If snscrape library development stops for any reason (unlikely), the exploration is mostly unaffected, all scraped tweets are saved in raw data folder.

 ## Setup

 ### Repo requirements